Name: Dungeshwari (Mahakala) Cave Temple

-The blackened walls of the cave feature prayers painted in white and reinforced with small bits of gold leaf.
-Another 2 statues of figures I do not know are neared hidden in red drapes on the right side fo the cave.
+The blackened walls of the cave feature prayers painted in white and accented with small bits of gold leaf.
+Another 2 statues of figures I do not know are nearly hidden in red drapes on the right side of the cave.
 In front of them stand candles and another donation box.

 How to Get to Dungeshwari Caves